 Still Indifferent and Naive

 As I grew up, I became more and more health conscious or so I thought.
 I exercised regularly and made sure I got my protein every day, which meant eating plenty of chickens and fish.
 I thought those were my best options so I ate them often and with great certainty and pride.
 Ironically, I also volunteered for select animal and environmental causes in my community.
-I reflect on those years now with disbelief and shame that I spent so much time criticizing others for abusing dogs, whales, and other animals while simultaneously contributing to the pain and suffering of so many others.
+I reflect on those years now with disbelief and shame that I spent so much time criticizing others for abusing dogs, whales, elephants, and other animals while simultaneously contributing to the pain and suffering of so many others.

 Sitting among hundreds of dog and cat lovers at an annual fundraiser for an animal shelter, a video of abused and abandoned dogs and cats played on a big screen.
 I scanned the room and noticed people wiping tears from their eyes.
-They stood up one after another and announced donations of $1,000, $5,000, $10,000, and even $50,000 to end the abuse.
+They stood up one after another and announced donations of $1,000, $5,000, and $10,000 to help end the abuse.
 And then, in a moment that will forever be seared in my memory because it marks the instant that I made the most important connection of my life, the host announced: “Thank you for your support this evening.
 Your donations will go a long way to help us end the abuse of animals.
 Now, please help yourself to the lovely buffet.
 We have veal, chicken, steak, hamburgers, roast beef, and much more.
 Enjoy!”
 Hundreds of people made a beeline for the buffet.

 I had seen a few videos recently and read about some of the conditions on factory farms and suddenly it clicked.
 Why would we eat abused animals to raise money to end the abuse of animals?
 I remember going home that night and looking into my dogs eyes and asking myself “What is the difference between the pain my dog suffers and the pain any other animal suffers?”
-I couldn’t answer my question.
+I couldn’t answer the question.
 I was raised to love my dog and eat other animals.
 “Was that the right thing to do?”
 I asked myself.
 And so began the exploration for the truth that changed my life forever.

 I have regrets in my life but none more than the fact that I spent so many years contributing to the confinement, abuse, and death of so many animals.
 I always fancied myself a critical thinker and muckraker but for so long I followed cultural norms and failed to think for myself.
 I didn’t know about the cruelty on farms, the negative environmental impact of animal agriculture, or the steroids and antibiotics the workers inject in animals that cause people so many health problems.
 Most of all, I didn’t know I didn’t need to eat animals to survive.
-Not knowing is not an excuse though.
 I should have asked more questions and given it more thought.
 I’m grateful I figured it out and now lead a more compassionate life where I try to avoid inflicting harm on animals.

 Prior to strictly eating plant-based food, I suffered a devastating back injury.
 I underwent a series of tests and injections at multiple hospital visits that significantly impacted my outlook on life.
 To determine the level and location of my pain, I had to remain fully conscious as a doctor inserted a needle into the depths of my back.
 I never knew such pain existed.
 I kicked my legs.
 I screamed so hard that nothing came out of my mouth but air.
 Although the most physically painful experience of my life, I’m grateful for it every day.
 It keeps me grounded and it reminds me of the pain so many animals needlessly endure and it inspires me to continue to speak on their behalf.
 I will never do anything to any animal I would not want done to myself.
 That is the motto that guides my life.

 I am not perfect.
 Nobody eating plant-based food is perfect.
 In fact, it’s counterproductive for any of us to act perfect because our lifestyle will seem unattainable to people who aren’t motivated to be meticulous in every decision.
 People who eat plant-based food are still responsible for the displacement and death of animals.
 Tractors kill mice, rabbits, and insects in the production of vegetables and marine life dies as a result of offshore gas exploration and oil spills.
 Organic farmers use animal manure in their soil.
 Natural habitats are cleared to make wood furniture and cars often contain leather timing belts.
 The list goes on and on.
-It’s important to realize that choosing to stop eating animals and their byproducts doesn’t end your negative impact on the lives of animals but it significantly reduces it.
+It’s important to realize that choosing to stop eating animals and their byproducts doesn’t end your negative impact on the lives of animals; it significantly reduces it.
 Simply by choosing not to eat animals, you can save thousands of animals in your lifetime from the horrors of commoditization.
 If someone told you that you can single-handedly save thousands of animals’ lives, would you do it?
 I’m telling you.

 Will I Die If I Stop Eating Animals?

 No. To the contrary, you should be healthier if you have good eating habits.
 Since I stopped eating animals and their byproducts, my blood test results have been immaculate.
-I don’t suffer from a protein deficiency and my cholesterol and blood pressure are perfect many years after the transition.
+I don’t suffer from a protein deficiency and my cholesterol and blood pressure are perfect.
 I’ve also retained all of my muscle mass.
 Do my results mean that you still don’t have to account for B12, iron, and D3 intake?
 No. Just like you do when you eat everything, you need to ensure your intake of fruits, vegetables, nuts, beans, and other foods that contain these essential nutrients for optimal health.
 Are some people who stopped eating animals still unhealthy because they eat junk food?
 Yes.
 I recommend a full series blood test at least once every year so you can monitor your progress and ensure your health.

 I don’t expect you to make the transition over night overnight.
 It takes many people time to change their eating habits and discover new and delicious food.
 Even if you begin the process on your own timetable, reducing your consumption of animals and animal byproducts, you will make a huge difference in the lives of animals, the environment, and your health.
 I hope my 30 Ways in 30 Days: A Guide to Compassionate Living motivates you to start.